CUBRID/cubrid-manual/en/sql/tuning.rst

     *   0: Does not perform query optimization.
 The query is executed using the simplest query plan.
 This value is used only for debugging.

-    *   1: Create a query plan by performing query optimization and executes the query.
+    *   1: Creates a query plan by performing query optimization and executes the query.
 This is a default value used in CUBRID, and does not have to be changed in most cases.

     *   2: Creates a query plan by performing query optimization.
 However, the query itself is not executed.
 In general, this value is not used; it is used together with the following values to be set for viewing query plans.